-* “and I am sparse in dense fluidity” is an excerpt of the poem “Women Overboard” (Mulher ao Mar, Mariposa Azual, Lisbon, 2010) by Margarida Vale de Gato, translated from the Portuguese by the author herself (source: poemsfromtheportuguese.org).
+* “and I am sparse in dense fluidity” is an excerpt of the poem Women Overboard by Margarida Vale de Gato (Mulher ao Mar, Mariposa Azual, Lisbon, 2010), translated from the Portuguese by the author herself (source: poemsfromtheportuguese.org).
 Also in 2010, BUALA was launched, an online portal about decolonial and feminist thought and culture.